alice-i-cecile/mischief-in-miniature/README.md

 If we're lucky, we'll even get a sweet game out of it!
 If this game is sold, all profits will go to the Bevy Foundation <3

+## Contributing

+This project uses Git LFS.
+See [the Github docs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) for advice on getting set up.
+Once it's installed, use `git lfs pull` to download the latest copy of the assets.

 ## Licensing

 All code and design work is licensed under your choice of the MIT and Apache v2 license.